 Bonaire acceded to the The Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents on 1 March 1967, as a part of Kingdom of Netherlands.

-Therefore, the documents issued in Bonaire are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after notarised translation.
+Therefore, the documents issued in Bonaire are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after certified translation.

 Apostilling usually takes about two weeks.

-In addition, you can order notarised translation from Dutch or English.
+In addition, you can order certified translation from Dutch or English.

 We provide extracts from the register in strict compliance with the legislation of the Kingdom of Netherlands and the General Data Protection Regulation.